-Proposals that contribute to the provision of allotments either by making land available for those purposes or by means of financial contributions through legal agreements or the Community Infrastructure Levy, will be supported.
+Proposals that contribute to the provision of allotments either by making land available for those purposes or by means of financial contributions through legal agreements will be supported.

 LC2.1 There is currently no allotment provision within the parish.
 Allotments are a place of social connectivity and not only provide opportunities to grow food but also contribute to local wildlife habitat and improved health and fitness.